AminuHabib/Django-CRUD-REST-API/README.md

-# Django-CRUD-REST-API
+# Django_CRUD_REST_API
-The purpose of the application is to provide REST APIs for a resource (at your own choice) following the CRUD principles.
+The purpose of the web application is to provide REST APIs for Notes following the CRUD principles.